ctschroeder/tutorials/cytoscape_tutorials/working-with-attributes.md

 Hopefully, the window that pops up looks something like the one below.
 The column labeled with a key is the column Cytoscape will use to try and match your node attributes with the nodes that already exist in your Cytoscape graph.

-You can see that Cytoscape has labled your **type** column with an icon that looks like a document.
+You can see that Cytoscape has labled your **type** column (or for the Holocaust data the **gender** and **race** columns) with an icon that looks like a document.
 That means that Cytoscape has interpreted that column, correctly, as attribute information for your nodes.
 This all looks good, so we can click **OK**.

 ![][3]